ArmagNet/opentweetbar/README.md

 Put the whole files from the application directory into your served directory and then launch the install.php page

 # upgrade
-Remove the install files and the config repository
+Remove the install files and the config repository before overwriting your files